G-LGXGJYJ8LG GTM-ND4W7366

 When practice is aligned to instruction, students don’t guess.

-They decode every word.
+They decode every word with accuracy.

 Aligned practice allows students to: